Mukundan-T/QualityControlAutomationV2/DesignReport.md

 Implementations:

 * Filename validation
-    - Now colors discrepancies between location and filename in red
+    - Now colors discrepancies between location and filename in red.
-    - Ignores other colors on the spreadsheet, but removes the program's own error colors from the sheet so it can be used recursively.
-I.e. after errors are fixed they will return to no fill
+    - Ignores other colors on the spreadsheet, but removes the program's own error colors from the sheet so it can be used .recursively.
+I.e. after errors are fixed they will return to no fill.
-    - Can therefore be continually run into no color is left on the spreadsheet
+    - Can therefore be continually run into no color is left on the spreadsheet.

 * Added error rate to terminal output
-    - Should be on the PyQt5 window in later versions
+    - Should be on the PyQt5 window in later versions.
-* Improved GUI using PyQt5 built in styles
+* Improved GUI using PyQt5 built in styles.
-* Added exception handling to ensure the file is closed before the program attempts to access anything
+* Added exception handling to ensure the file is closed before the program attempts to access anything.
 * Expanded sheet naming conventions to include:
     - Sheet &rarr; .Sheet.
     - Bulletin &rarr; .Bull.